jhanley-com/swift/Google-Cloud/Service-Accounts/gcp-verify/README.md

 The C and Swift source files are compiled and the executable `gcp-verify.exe` is placed in the build directory.

+### Linux

+Use the batch script `make.sh` or type:

+`nmake -f Makefile.linux`

+The C and Swift source files are compiled and the executable `gcp-verify` is placed in the build directory.

 ## Tested Environments
  - Windows 10 - Swift version 5.7.1, Visual Studio 2022 x64
+ - Ubuntu 22.04 - Swift version 5.7.1, gcc version 11.3.0

 ## Limitations
  - None